ankitkanojia/react-crypt-gsm/README.md

+# Intoduction

+For any website, security is a fundamental concern for all.
+Web security is important in keeping hackers and cyber-thieves away from accessing sensitive information.
+Also, without a proactive security strategy, businesses risk the spread and escalation of malware, attacks on other websites, networks, and other IT infrastructures.

+In terms of technical conversance, there are many algorithms used as a security strategy, for I also carried out similar activities related to those algorithms by using 'aes-256-gcm' algorithms and developed my own NPM package.
+This package could be used by anyone who would want to install predefined packages developed by me to prevent their passwords or any imperative information by encryption and decryption.

 # react-crypt-gsm ([NPM Package](https://www.npmjs.com/package/react-crypt-gsm "NPM Package"))
 A simple wrapper to handle encryption of strings and decryption of string which can be used in react application. react-crypt-gsm is a simple aes-256-gcm encrypt and decrypt module for node.js